agarrharr/2048-mini/readme.md

 ## Contributing

 Feel free to play around with it if you want.
 And let me know what you like and don't like.
-You can also find me on twitter @adamCoder.
+You can also find me on twitter @agarrharr.

 ## TODO